 The Phoenix Group

-Phoenix was founded in 1979 by brothers, Steve and George Hawley, with a mission to be the local general contractors of choice for quality construction in the commercial, industrial, and residential sectors in the Cayman Islands, servicing Grand Cayman, Little Cayman, and Cayman Brac.
-In 1989, George’s son, Shayne Howe, joined the company, becoming Managing Director after Steve and George retired in the early 2000s.
-In 2012, Phoenix acquired Brent McComb’s luxury home construction business and, since then, Phoenix has expanded its residential division to become a market leader in designing and building luxury custom homes.
-In 2015, Shayne and Brent opened a branch office in St. Kitts and Nevis to serve the eastern Caribbean.
+Phoenix was founded in 1979 by brothers, Steve and George Hawley, with a mission to be the local general contractors of choice for quality commercial, industrial, and residential construction in Grand Cayman, Little Cayman, and Cayman Brac.
+In 1989, George’s son, Shayne Howe, joined the company, and has been Managing Director since the early 2000s.
+Ask Howe about life in Grand Cayman and he’s quick to share, “It’s just another beautiful day in paradise.”

 AT A GLANCE